wheatstalk/cdk-lambda-pnp/README.md

   workspace: 'lambda',
   // Specify the workspace-relative file containing the lambda handler
   handler: 'dist/api.handler',

-  // Optionally run 'yarn install'.
-  runInstall: true,
-  // Optionally run 'yarn workspace lambda build'.
-  runBuild: true,
+  // Optionally specify how your yarn pnp project hshould be bundled.
+  bundler: PnpBundler.fromWorkspaceFocus({
     // Provide an optional yarn project directory.
 Useful in case you're
     // building a lambda from outside of a yarn pnp environment.
 By
     // default, we use the process's current working directory.
-  cwd: optionalYarnProjectDir,
+    projectPath: optionalYarnProjectDir,
+  }),
 });

 // Use your function in an API, for example